RENCI/APSViz-Archiver/README.md

 ## Description
 This product is designed to perform copy/move/remove operations on file or directory entities.
 Additional functionality is implemented to sweep through all file/directory entities located within a directory.
-This product is intended to be run within a Kubernetes CronJob.
+This product is intended to be run within a Kubernetes
+CronJob.

 This product is rule based.
-Each Rule is defined within file in json format.
+Each Rule is defined in json format.
 A Rule can contain 1 or more Rule sets which can in turn specify
 1 or more atomic Rule operations.

 Atomic rules can optionally specify query criteria (age, etc.) that is paired with a predicate (equals, greater than, etc.).
 These query criteria are used to interrogate an entity prior to performing an operation.

 A simple Rule example shown below has specified:
  - A rule definition with details including a name, version and a description.
  - A rule Set that contains rule operations.
- - 2 rule operations for copy and move.
+ - 3 rule operations for copy, move and a directory sweep.
    - With each rule specifying a query criteria that will trigger the rule operation.

 ```